TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-linux.md

 # Azure Stack Linux-Based Virtual Machines

 You can deploy Linux virtual machines (VMs) on Azure Stack by adding a Linux-based image into the Azure Stack Marketplace.
 The easiest way to add a Linux image to Azure Stack is through Marketplace Management.
+Wherever possible, download the images available through Marketplace Management which have been prepared and tested for Azure Stack.

 ## **Recommended Steps**

-1. Wherever possible, download the images available through Marketplace Management which have been prepared and tested for Azure Stack.
-Add Linux images from the Azure Marketplace, by using steps to [Download marketplace items from Azure to Azure Stack.](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item)
+1. Add Linux images from the Azure Marketplace, by using steps to [download marketplace items from Azure to Azure Stack.](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item)
-2. If required, you can prepare your own Linux image using the following instructions:
+2. If required, you can prepare your own Linux image using steps to [create a custom image](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-generic), and additional steps for supported distributions, such as:

     - [CentOS-based Distributions](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-centos)
     - [Debian Linux](https://docs.microsoft.com/azure/virtual-machines/linux/debian-create-upload-vhd)
     - [Red Hat Enterprise Linux](https://docs.microsoft.com/azure/virtual-machines/linux/redhat-create-upload-vhd)
     - [SLES & openSUSE](https://docs.microsoft.com/azure/virtual-machines/linux/suse-create-upload-vhd)
     - [Ubuntu Server](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-ubuntu)
-    - Other distributions and general advice are documented under [Create a custom image: Generic Steps](https://docs.microsoft.com/azure/virtual-machines/linux/create-upload-generic)

 3. Once you have prepared a custom Linux image, [add your image to the marketplace](https://docs.microsoft.com/azure/azure-stack/azure-stack-add-vm-image)